ordercloud-api/dotnet-middleware/Guides/Webhooks.md

 {
 	"Name": "Create Address",
 	"Description": "",
-	"Url": "https://{ngrok-host}/api/webhook/createaddress", // using the ngrok-host provided by ngrok "HashKey": "{WebhookHashKey}", // matches _settings.OrderCloudSettings.WebhookHashKey exactly
+	"Url": "https://{ngrok-host}/api/webhook/createaddress", // using the ngrok-host provided by ngrok and the path from the code.
+	"HashKey": "{WebhookHashKey}", // matches _settings.OrderCloudSettings.WebhookHashKey exactly
 	"ElevatedRoles": null,
 	"ConfigData": [],